Structured Revision Day Program – Australian History

 10.00am – 11.00am

-Lecture 1 – History Exam Skills Session: The Dos and Don’ts of the Year 12 VCE History Examinations
+Lecture 1 – History Exam Skills webinar: The Dos and Don’ts of the Year 12 VCE History Examinations

 Every year students make basic, avoidable mistakes in the VCE History exams that cost them crucial marks.
 Students will be guided through the things they can do to demonstrate their knowledge and skills and maximise their chances of success.
 Everything from the importance of neat handwriting to the best way to structure longer written responses will be discussed.
 The crucial significance of reading time, and how to use these minutes wisely, will also be considered.
 This session will be relevant to all three VCE Histories: Revolutions, Ancient History and Australian History.

-Available to watch after the History Exam Skills Session.
+Available to watch after the History Exam Skills webinar.
 A. From custodianship to the Anthropocene (60,000 BCE–1901) – Area of Study 1

 Bill Lewis, Haileybury